 |Background process||Modifying a schema works the same as in the Schema creation.|

 |Saving data||After a schema is modified, the database behavior changes when saving documents.
 The validation of new properties will be applied, and documents could be rejected.
 Therefore, ensure you did the right configuration (you can roll back changes, if necessary).|

 |Searching||While the Background Process is running, the Search becomes inconsistent until all documents in the Search Engine are updated.|

 Removing a Schema

-    If you want to remove the Schema for any reason, you have to remove its usage.
+If you want to remove the Schema for any reason, you must remove its usage.

 |Searching||Just like when saving data, make sure you are not making a search with the removed Schema to avoid a bad request.|